The information on this page has been provided by ASU Online for Online Graduates who are completing degree requirements.

 2) Select your ceremony

 - Please read the following information carefully to ensure you are signing up for the ceremony that best serves your needs.
-The schedule for the commencement and convocation ceremonies can be found here.
+Here is the schedule for commencement and convocation ceremonies.

 University-wide ceremony where degrees are conferred by the President of ASU